Malanius/understanding-typescript-course/README.md

 ` `

-- it is also possible to use different type than nubmers for ordenals
+- it is also possible to use a different type than numbers for ordinals

 ```typescript
 enum {